Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 9, participants will be able to:

-1. Recognize the importance and variety of business insurance by:
+1. Recognize the importance and variety of business insurance by identifying business insurance types such as §79 group term, retired lives reserve and split-dollar life insurance.

-2. Identify the impact of the disallowance of the interest deduction on purchasers and the insurance industry recognizing the §264 interest limitation on policy loans, specify the benefit of corporate key person life insurance, cite the requirements of COBRA, and determine what constitutes a Voluntary Employee Benefit Association under §501(c)(9).
+2. Identify the impact of the disallowance of the interest deduction on purchasers and the insurance industry recognizing the §264 interest limitation on policy loans, cite the requirements of COBRA, and determine what constitutes a Voluntary Employee Benefit Association under §501(c)(9).

 At the start of Chapter 10, participants should identify the following topics for study: